 Price: $129 and up.

 I enjoy knitting on the machine but I prefer knitting by hand even more.
 I use my sewing machine more often than I do with knitting machine.
-(By the way here is a good sewing machine review site you can visit.
-They've got the best sewing machine for you.)
 I can’t move around or take the knitting machine with me the way I take my knitting needle.
 The Bond USM is not an automatic machine and it needs a lot of hand manipulation, but it help shorten a lot the knitting time compare to the hand knit.

 I used to have the machine out in the kitchen table when the girls weren't born yet, but due to limited space I have to take the machine down and now it’s lying under my bed!